Astronomical interferometry using continuous variable quantum teleportation: Amplification of entanglement resources

 As the squeezing level and repetition rate of the quantum repeater become high enough, we can expect the quantum teleportation to be approximately ideal.
+In the previous section, we examined the threshold for the squeezing parameter using a specific example involving very bright sources and large telescopes.
+In the following section, we will provide a more comprehensive analysis of this threshold, considering smaller telescopes and varying magnitudes of sources.
 If we choose $\lambda=800\;\text{nm}$, $\Delta\lambda=0.1\;\text{nm}$, the threshold for the repetition rate of our repeater to make sure our distributed two-mode squeezed states cover all the temporal modes is roughly 150~GHz.
 We assume the diameter of each telescope is 6~m.
 We list the threshold squeezing level for different magnitudes of stellar sources in Table~\ref{squeezing_table}.
-The current state of the art is up to 15 dB squeezing level can be expected from a squeezed light source \cite{andersen201630,vahlbruch2016detection}.
 If we can distribute two-mode squeezed states with both the squeezing level and repetition rate better than their thresholds, our scheme can overcome the transmission loss and hence significantly outperform the direct detection case which suffers from the transmission loss.
 Since $\epsilon$ will determine the required squeezing level and very strong squeezing levels are required to image weak sources, it may be advantageous to increase the mean photon number per temporal mode by having more than two telescopes work together in this scheme while imaging weak sources.
 But this scheme would require a modified version of the standard CV quantum teleportation, which is left as a possible future direction of work.